MaRS Discovery District: The Heritage Building

-The Atrium
+Atrium

 The MaRS atrium is a glass-roofed public thoroughfare that provides walkway access to Heritage Building tenants and retail vendors, as well as access to the South and Medical Discovery Towers.
 Its bottom level features a sub-dividable conference area that hosts public and private events.
-MaRS encourages events from across Toronto's arts, culture and broader urban community.
 The Atrium's lower level also features a media centre, video conferencing rooms and a public food court.

-The South Tower
+South Tower

 This eight-storey structure houses incubator programs and shared laboratory and research facilities.
 The 200000 sqft, wet lab-capable building spans eight floors in the MaRS Centre.
 The tower boasts advanced mechanical and electrical systems, floors with enhanced load bearing capabilities and 15 ft slab-to-slab clearances.

-Occupying the second and third floors of the South Tower — directly above the MaRS corporate offices, is the MaRS Incubator – a dedicated space that houses offices and laboratories for approximately two dozen life science and technology firms.
+Occupying the second and third floors of the South Tower – directly above the MaRS corporate offices, is the MaRS Incubator – a dedicated space that houses offices and laboratories for approximately two dozen life science and technology firms.